1 What makes a successful brand?

 - What do consumers want or need?

 Author and motivational speaker Simon Sinek is very clear about what makes one brand more successful than another.
-Watch him explain in this short video:
+Watch this short video explaining his ‘golden circle’ concept:

 Sinek’s Golden Circle model focuses on why a particular organisation does what it does, and why presenting this clearly to customers can lead to greater success.
 In Activity 1, you’ll consider how to apply this approach to yourself.